jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 The main input for the Nintendo Wii.

-#### TIP: Dolphin Sync Wiimote Hotkey

-RetorDECK has a built-in hotkey for pressing the Dolphis `Sync Wiimote` button `Alt + W` if you find yourself dissconnected.<br>
-It can also be accessed from some controllers radial menu systems on for example the Steam Deck.
+##### Steam Input support
+No

+---

-#### Prerequisites Dolphin: Hardware
+#### Hardware Prerequisites for Dolphin:

 In addition to the controllers:

-- You need to have at least one bluetooth dongle or built-in bluetooth adapter.
+- You need to have at least one Bluetooth dongle or built-in Bluetooth adapter.
 - You will need to have a Wii Sensor Bar or an 3rd party alternative.

 #### Steam Deck Tips:

-- As of now it is easier to configure Wiimotes in desktop mode then transfer over to game mode when everything is working (We will make easier tools later in the Configurator).
-- The recommended method of playing is docked connected to a monitor and to have a separate bluetooth dongle attached to the dock for the second method.
+- The recommended method of playing is docked connected to a monitor/tv with and to have a separate Bluetooth dongle attached to the dock.
 - It could be helpful to have a Keyboard / Mouse connected to the dock while setting everything up.
-- It is good to sit close to the Steam Deck when paring.
+- It is good to sit close to the Steam Deck when paring the Wiimotes.
+- As of now it is easier to configure Wiimotes in `Desktop Mode` then transfer over to `Game Mode` when everything is working (we will make easier tools later in the Configurator).
+    - Open up Dolphin by launching it from the stand alone Configurator.
+    - Make all the settings changes to connect the Wiimotes from the guides here on this page.
+    - Then try to launch a game from `Desktop Mode` directly in Dolphin by clicking on a game in the Dolphin interface.
+    - If the paring works and the Wiimotes connects and the game controls fine in `Desktop Mode` it will as intended in `Game Mode`.

+#### RetroDECK Sync Wiimote Hotkey

+RetorDECK has a built-in hotkey for pressing the Dolphins `Sync Wiimote` button `Alt + W` if you find yourself disconnected.<br>
+It can also be accessed from some controllers radial menu systems on for example the Steam Deck.

 ---